Error while fetching details, please try login again.

 Policy

-Title VI of the Civil Rights Act of 1964 and California Department of Social Services (CDSS) Division 21-115, requires County Welfare Departments to ensure that effective bilingual/interpretive services are provided to serve the needs of the Non-English (NE) speaking and Limited English Proficiency (LEP) population and individuals with disabilities.
-The provision of bilingual/interpretive services shall be prompt without undue delays.
+Title VI of the Civil Rights Act of 1964 and the California Department of Social Services (CDSS) Division 21-115, requires County Welfare Departments to ensure that effective bilingual/interpretive services are provided to serve the needs of the Limited English Proficiency (LEP) population and individuals with disabilities.
+The provision of bilingual/interpretive services shall be prompt and without undue delay.

 On January 25, 2022, the Board of Supervisors passed a Board Motion directing Los Angeles County Departments to develop and submit a Language Access and Equity Plan.
-As a result, the Civil Rights Section developed a departmental LAP and revised existing language related policies and practices.
-The LAP along with this Language Access Services policy serve as a framework to ensure effective communication and equitable access to all programs, benefits, services, and activities.
-This policy is in alignment with applicable federal, state, and local guidance and regulations governing language assistance requirements.
+As a result, the Civil Rights Section developed a departmental Language Access Plan (LAP), the Language Access Services Web Based training for all DPSS and contracted public contact staff, and revised existing language related policies and practices.
+The LAP, Language Access Services training, along with this Language Access Services policy serve as a framework to ensure the provision of effective communication and equitable access to all programs, benefits, services, and activities for persons with LEP and communication disabilities.
+This policy is in alignment with applicable federal, state, and local guidelines regarding governing language assistance requirements.

-DPSS does not discriminate against any person because of race, color, ancestry, national origin (including language), ethnic group identification, age, physical or mental disability, medical condition, religion, sex, gender, gender identity or expression, sexual orientation, marital status, domestic partnership, political affiliation, citizenship, immigration status, genetic information, or any other applicable basis.
-Staff must ensure all customers have equal access and a meaningful opportunity to participate in all DPSS programs and services.
+The Department of Public Social Services (DPSS) does not discriminate against any person because of race, color, ancestry, national origin (including language), ethnic group identification, age, physical or mental disability, medical condition, religion, sex, gender, gender identity or expression, sexual orientation, marital status, domestic partnership, political affiliation, citizenship, immigration status, genetic information, or any other applicable basis.
+Staff must ensure all customers have equal access and an opportunity to participate in all DPSS programs and services.

-DPSS provides language assistance services free of charge and without undue delay to NE speaking and LEP individuals and persons with other communication challenges.
-DPSS and its contractors are required to provide NE/LEP customers an equal opportunity to benefit from and have access to programs, benefits, services and activities.
+DPSS provides language assistance services free of charge and without undue delay to LEP individuals and persons with other communication challenges including hearing loss.
+DPSS and its contractors are required to provide LEP customers an equal opportunity to benefit from and have access to programs, benefits, services, and activities.

 DPSS Threshold Languages and Translation Services

-DPSS has identified the following nine DPSS threshold languages: Armenian, Cambodian, Chinese, Farsi, Korean, Russian, Spanish, Tagalog, and Vietnamese.
-Forms, notices, and informational materials are translated into the threshold languages by the Civil Rights Section, Translations Unit staff who ensure accuracy in a linguistically sensitive and timely manner.
+DPSS has identified the following nine threshold languages: Armenian, Cambodian, Chinese, Farsi, Korean, Russian, Spanish, Tagalog, and Vietnamese.
+The Civil Rights Translations Unit translates all General Relief and Skills and Training to Achieve Readiness for Tomorrow (START) program forms, including applications, Notices of Action, and informational materials in all the departmental threshold languages.
 When a notice or form is not available in the customer’s preferred written language, staff must provide the English version of the notice or form along with the GEN 1365, Notice of Language Services and offer to verbally translate the form by using any of the language interpretive services resources described in the following section.
 If the customer requests a written translation, staff must request it according to the procedures herein.
-All written translations must be performed by a qualified human translator.
+All written translations must be performed by a certified bilingual translator.

 Language Interpretive Services

-DPSS offers free language interpretive services to NE/LEP customers in their preferred spoken or sign language in the following methods:
+DPSS offers free language interpretive services to LEP customers in their preferred spoken language or sign language using the following methods:

-1. Verbal interpretation by County certified bilingual workers;
+1. Verbal interpretation by County certified bilingual staff.

-2. Telephone interpretation by a language interpretive services vendor;
+2. Telephone interpretation by a language interpretive service vendor.

-3. In-person ASL, Spanish Sign Language (SSL), Mexican Sign Language (MSL) Certified Deaf Interpretation (CDI), tactile signing, and other Sign Language interpreters; and
+3. In-person Sign Language, Certified Deaf Interpretation (CDI), tactile signing, cued-speech, and other Language interpreters; and

 Note: While customers can choose to provide their own interpreter, DPSS must not require them to do so.
-A family member, friend, or other individual may be used as an interpreter only after DPSS has offered free interpretive services, and the NE/LEP customer has declined language assistance.
+A family member, friend, or other individual may be used as an interpreter only after DPSS has offered free interpretive services and the LEP customer has declined language assistance.

 There is no hierarchy for using language interpretive services resources.
 The most appropriate language interpretive services resource that provides the best customer service without undue delay must be used.